AndreaCignoni/pands-project/README.md

 **CREATING A SUMMARY OF EACH VARIABLES**

-In order to display in a user-friendly format the content of the dataset, I have grouped the output of different *Pandas* functions in a text file called *irisDatasetSummary.txt* which contains the most relevant information of the data collection.
-This brief summary starts with the information extracted from the *Iris Data Set* with the *df.describe()* method that shows the sum of *count*, *mean*, *std*, *min* and *maximum* of all values.
+The content of the dataset has been summarized in a user-friendly format grouping the output of different *Pandas* functions on a text file called *irisDatasetSummary.txt* that can be found in this project's repository.
+This brief overview starts with a meangful synthesis of the *Iris Data Set* extracted with the *df.describe()* method that shows the sum of *count*, *mean*, *std*, *min* and *maximum* of all values.
 To visualize the number of samples of each class, the set is processed with the *df['class'].value_count* function.
-Lastly, in order to group the measurements by their mean values and the correlation between the values of the three species, I have sorted the information with the *groupby().mean()* and *groupby().corr()* methods.
+Lastly, to group the measurements by their mean values and their correlation with the three species, I have sorted the information with the *groupby().mean()* and *groupby().corr()* functions.

 <div align="text-align: right">